New York Giants vs. Dallas Cowboys Odds, Analysis, NFL Betting Pick

 New York was solid defensively in a 20-15 home loss to the Jacksonville Jaguars last Sunday, holding them to only one offensive touchdown.
 The difference came in the fourth quarter when Jacksonville's Myles Jack picked off a pass from Eli Manning and returned it 32 yards for what was the game-deciding score.

-Rookie running back Saquon Barkley answered with a 68-yard touchdown run for the Giants, another positive despite the loss.
+Rookie running back Saquon Barkley had a 68-yard touchdown run for the Giants, in another positive despite the loss.
 In this divisional rivalry game, New York might have the better offense.

 Why the Cowboys can cover the spread

-Dallas was held to one score in a 16-8 road setback to the Carolina Panthers last week, failing to post a point through the first three quarters before running back Ezekiel Elliott broke through on a four-yard run nearly halfway through the fourth.
+Dallas was held to one score in a 16-8 road setback to the Carolina Panthers last week.
+It failed to post a point through the first three quarters before running back Ezekiel Elliott broke through on a four-yard run nearly halfway through the fourth.

-But statistically, the Cowboys had the individual leaders in all three of the main offensive categories, including passing (Dak Prescott with 170 yards), rushing (Elliott with 69) and receiving (Cole Beasley with 73).
+Statistically, the Cowboys had the individual leaders in all three of the main offensive categories, including passing (Dak Prescott with 170 yards), rushing (Elliott with 69) and receiving (Cole Beasley with 73).
 The defense also played the Panthers tough, and another performance like that versus the Giants should put them in position to win and cover.

 Smart betting pick